smoosbau/SMD-Benchmark/README.md

 ## TODOs
 - [ ] write a manual on how to use the provided data
 - [ ] upload the algorithm for automated generation of instance segmentation labels in maritime environments.
-- [ ] upload config files necessary to reproduce training strategies
+- [x] upload config files necessary to reproduce training strategies
+- [ ] amend output dirs in config files to match future directory structure
 - [ ] upload evaluation scripts to make sure evaluation is done the same way
 - [ ] upload all files changed inside detectron such as dataset_catalog.py and task_evaluation.py
 - [x] upload the annotation files